KeremalpDurdabak/Dimensionality-Reduction-for-Filtration-Attacks/README.md

 This repository contains the source code and scripts associated with the paper *Exploring the Effect of Dimensionality Reduction Techniques on Filtration Attacks*.
 The study focuses on assessing the performance of feature-reduced datasets against original features on various filtration attack scenarios.

+The datasets used in this repository were preprocessed and adapted for the study.
+The original versions can be accessed at the following links: [CIC-IDS2017](https://www.unb.ca/cic/datasets/ids-2017.html), [CSE-CIC-IDS2018](https://www.unb.ca/cic/datasets/ids-2018.html), and [CERT r4.2](https://kilthub.cmu.edu/articles/dataset/Insider_Threat_Test_Dataset/12841247).

 Please note that the calculations were conducted in a private cloud environment containing session and credential details in the file paths.
 To ensure security, all file paths in the scripts have been anonymized.